Live Polling with Touchpoint: Real-time feedback. No extra gear required.

 - Go to the VIP speaker portal URL address provided to you by your conference planner.
 We recommend that you set up the questions using your computer browser.

 - Enter your email address and password.
-If you don’t have a password, enter your email address and click on “create a password.”
+If you don’t have a password, click on “create a password" and enter your email address to have a password setup link emailed to you.

 - Once you’ve logged in, you will see a list of your assigned sessions.